muzamilfaisal1/muzamilfaisal1/README.md

 🎓 I am a **Software Engineering graduate** with a strong passion for **Machine Learning**, **Artificial Intelligence**, and **Blockchain technology**.
 💡 My journey has been focused on building **intelligent systems** that learn, adapt, and solve meaningful problems.

-🔧 Skilled in **Python, Scikit-Learn, NumPy, FastAPI**, and more.
+🔧 Skilled in **Python, Scikit-Learn, TensorFlow, PyTorch, and FastAPI**, with a focus on writing **scalable, efficient, and production-ready code**.
-💻 I have developed projects including:
-- **AI-Powered Trading Bot** – Predicting crypto and stock trends with automation
-- **Predictive Models** – Leveraging data-driven insights for decision making
-- **Real-Time Data Analysis Tools** – Turning raw streams into actionable information

-⚡ Alongside AI, I’m exploring **Blockchain** — from decentralization and smart contracts to cryptographic security.
+⚡ Currently expanding my knowledge of **Blockchain concepts** such as decentralization, smart contracts, and cryptographic security.
-🔗 I’m particularly interested in combining AI and Blockchain to create **secure, transparent, and trustworthy systems**.
+🔗 I am particularly interested in the intersection of **AI and Blockchain**, and how these technologies can be combined to create **secure, transparent, and trustworthy systems**.

+📚 Always eager to learn, collaborate, and contribute to projects that push the boundaries of technology.

 ---